NorthSage/Heaven-bets-/readme.md

 | `VITE_RPC_ENDPOINT` | Custom Solana RPC endpoint |
 | `VITE_HELIUS_API_KEY` | When set, a Helius RPC URL is used automatically |

+> **Note:** If neither `VITE_RPC_ENDPOINT` nor `VITE_HELIUS_API_KEY` is provided, the app falls back to the public Solana RPC, which is heavily rate limited and may return zero balances.
+Configure one of the variables above for reliable mainnet access.

 ## More

 [Discord](https://discord.com/invite/xjBsW3e8fK)